CANopenNode/CANopenSocket/README.md

     cd CANopenSocket
     # make sure, project is clean (git status); changes should be committed (git gui)
-    git pull # or: git fetch -> gitk --all (inspect the changes) -> git merge git submodule update
+    git pull # or: git fetch -> gitk --all (inspect the changes) -> git merge
+    # git submodule init # if new git modules
+    git submodule update

 Get/update other tools (EDSeditor):